Sjors/armbian-bitcoin-core/README.md

 between your computer and the VM.

 Armbian is picky about which Ubuntu version you use, so we'll use Ubuntu 18.04 Bionic both for the virtual machine as well as the device.
-If that doesn't work for some reason, the instructions below and all scripts most likely also work for Ubuntu 16.04 Xenial.

 If you already use Ubuntu 18.04 then of course you won't need the virtual machine, though if you run into strange errors, it might be worth trying.

 Download the [Ubuntu Server installer](https://www.ubuntu.com/download/server).